jchapman63/neo-gkmn/dev-log.md

 want:
 - end point that returns all active games (just id) DONE
 - ephemeral active battles (store in db until battle is over, maybe)

+### 11-23-24
+refactor service dir to just have handler and connect dir to have gen proto code.